-Applies to: any interfaces that has a 5-pin MIDI input and output
+Applies to: any interfaces with a 5-pin MIDI input and output

 An example of what a 5-pin MIDI cable looks like is below:

 To send MIDI data from your external MIDI device into your computer, connect the MIDI OUT of the device to the MIDI IN of your interface.